Eight new scores available for sale

 Last year the Aspen Music Festival commissioned me to compose something a little… unusual: a piece for 8 pianos and 32 hands (yes, that’s 16 pianists in total).

-But beyond the technical challenges, the most important question I kept asking myself was: How do I musically justify having all these pianos and pianists?
+But beyond the technical challenges, the most important question I kept asking myself was: How do I musically justify all these pianos and pianists?
 What’s the reason for 16 people on stage?